 In Governor Rauner’s first three months in office, we eliminated an inherited $1.5 billion budget deficit without raising taxes, and we’ve reduced wasteful spending by hundreds of millions of dollars.

 We’ve insisted on a balanced budget, in spite of the career politicians in Springfield.
 After we vetoed Mike Madigan’s unbalanced budget in 2015, the legislature refused to pass another complete budget for two years.
-Then over the summer, Mike Madigan passed another unbalanced budget and an outrageous 32 percent income tax hike over our veto.
+Then last summer, Mike Madigan passed another unbalanced budget and an outrageous 32 percent income tax hike over our veto.

 Keep Families Safe and Rebuild Lives